 Medical records are an important part of your health care.
 These records are a written history of your health condition and treatment.
-They are used by doctors, hospitals, health care clinics, and other health care practitioners and facilities to treat you.
+They are used by doctors and hospitals to treat you.

 A federal law called the HIPAA Privacy Rule gives you the right to get and amend (correct) your medical record by adding information to it.
-(HIPAA stands for the "Health Insurance Portability and Accountability Act.")
-Georgia laws also give you rights in your medical record.
+(HIPAA stands for the Health Insurance Portability and Accountability Act.)
+Texas laws also give you rights in your medical record.